English EN Deutsch DE Français FR Español ES Italiano IT

 Course description

-For rider safety the event starts at sunset 23:03, avoiding heavy traffic on the E12.
-To reduce the size of the peloton directly after start, and also to shorten the queues at the first checkpoint, participants will be divided into starting groups if the number of participants exceeds 100.
+For rider safety the event starts at sunset 23:02, avoiding heavy traffic on the E12.
+To reduce the size of the peloton directly after start, and also to shorten the queues at the first control, participants will be divided into starting groups which leave the start location in five minute intervals.

-Checkpoints 1-3: The starting point, Brännland Inn (62 m a s l), is located on the outskirts of Umeå about 10 km from the centre.
-The initial part of the route follows the Ume River and the European highway E12 (also known as Blå vägen, ”The Blue Road”) to the village of Granö where riders cross Ume River on a wooden bridge to reach the first checkpoint Granö Beckasin.
-Making a U-turn back over the river again riders will continue to follow the Ume River all the way to the second checkpoint Hotell Lappland in Lycksele (218 m a s l).
-The sun will already have risen (sunrise, 02:15) when the first cyclists arrive in Lycksele shortly after 03:00.
+Controls 1-3: The starting point, Brännland Inn (62 m a s l), is located on the outskirts of Umeå about 10 km from the centre.
+The initial part of the route follows the Ume River and the European highway E12 (also known as Blå vägen, ”The Blue Road”) to the village of Granö where riders cross Ume River on a wooden bridge to reach the first control Granö Beckasin.
+Making a U-turn back over the river again riders will continue to follow the Ume River all the way to the second control Hotell Lappland in Lycksele (218 m a s l).
+The sun will already have risen when the first cyclists arrive in Lycksele shortly after 03:00.

-Checkpoints 6-7: Also the stage after Hattfjelldal is hilly albeit with smaller climbs as riders follow the shores of Lake Røssvatnet, Norway’s second largest lake (383 m a s l), on the narrow and winding road 291/331.
+Controls 6-7: Also the stage after Hattfjelldal is hilly albeit with smaller climbs as riders follow the shores of Lake Røssvatnet, Norway’s second largest lake (383 m a s l), on the narrow and winding road 291/331.
 Watch out for sheep!
 This road ends with a long shallow descent of almost 25 km down to the village of Korgen where the it connects to the European highway E6.
-About 7 km after Korgen, the course reaches sea level and, with a view of the Ranfjord, cyclists soon arrive at the sixth checkpoint Hotel Scandic Meyergården in the port city of Mo i Rana (Mo).
+About 7 km after Korgen, the course reaches sea level and, with a view of the Ranfjord, cyclists soon arrive at the sixth control Dalselv Hotell located in the village of Dalselv 11 kilometres before the port city of Mo i Rana (Mo).
 South of Mo, the speed limit on the E6 is mostly 70 km/h.
 Between Korgen and Mo there are two short tunnels that cyclists are allowed to cycle through, and also a stretch of road with tunnels after the village Bjerka that cyclists are redirected around (well signposted).

 After Mo, participants leave the Ranfjord and the journey continues back into the mountains again on the E6.
 Just before the village of Røssvoll about 8 km north of Mo, cyclists are redirected around another tunnel (well signposted).
 About 3 km after Røssvoll there is yet another tunnel that cyclists, on the other hand, can cycle through.
 It measures 1,3 km and is dimly lit.
 Bike lights are recommended.

-The course then leads the riders through the Dunderland valley, making a short detour down to Rana River and the village of Nevernes and then up above the tree line on Saltfjellet to the seventh checkpoint which is the Arctic Circle Centre, located at the Arctic Circle.
-A majority of participants will have passed this checkpoint in the afternoon on June the 17th.
-Large parts of the highway from Mo to the Arctic Circle Centre has been rebuilt and resurfaced in recent years so the road surface is mostly excellent.
+The course then leads the riders through the Dunderland valley, making a short detour down to Rana River and the village of Nevernes and then up above the tree line on Saltfjellet to the seventh control which is the Arctic Circle Center, located at the Arctic Circle.
+A majority of participants will have passed this control by Tuesday afternoon.
+Large parts of the highway from Mo to the Arctic Circle Center has been rebuilt and resurfaced in recent years so the road surface is mostly excellent.
 The climb from sea level up to the Saltfjell highway’s highest point (692 m a s l) is very easy with slope gradients generally between 2-4 percent however a northerly wind, which is not uncommon, may add to the difficulty.
 Dunderland is sparsely populated so the speed limit north of Mo is mostly 90 km/h.

 Please note, during the day the E6 can be very busy with cars, campers and semi-trucks.
 Most Riders who want to avoid heavy traffic should consider doing these stages late at night (remember; still daylight conditions).

-Checkpoints 8-9: After the Arctic Circle Centre riders have a long downhill run to Junkerdal where cyclists leave the E6 and begin a 15 km long climb of 600 m on the national road 77/national road 95 up to the Swedish border.
-The first 2,7 km of the climb have an average gradient of 5,8 percent.
+Controls 8-9: After the Arctic Circle Center riders have a long downhill run to Junkerdal where cyclists leave the E6 and begin a 15 km long climb of 600 m on the national road 77/national road 95 up to the Swedish border.
+The first 2,7 km of the climb have an average gradient of 7,1 percent.
 Cyclists use the old national road which is closed for motorised traffic for the first section of the climb.

 Highway 95 is the only national highway (A-road) that crosses the Scandes above the tree line and about 8 km after the border the course reaches its highest point at 740 m above sea level.
 From here, the journey continues down to SMHI’s (Swedish Meteorological and Hydrological Institute) weather station in Mierkenis and then further on to Lake Vuoggatjålmjaure (481 m a s l) and Camp Vuoggatjålme, which is the brevet’s eighth checkpoint.
 Here, we are still north of the Arctic Circle so the sun will stay above the horizon all night.
 After Ust’-Shchuger in Russia, the second coldest temperature in Europe has been registered in Vuoggatjålme: -52,6°C.